 Dietetic interns will spend approximately three weeks in staff relief during their food service management and clinical nutrition rotation.

-Dietetic interns receive one week of vacation at the end of December each year.
+Dietetic interns receive one week of vacation the week of Thanksgiving and two weeks of vacation at the end of December for the 2021-22 year.
 Each dietetic intern may be expected to work some of the UC San Diego designated holidays (excluding Christmas, New Years and Thanksgiving).

 Satisfactory completion of all rotations in the UC San Diego Health Dietetic Internship is required in order to receive a Verification Statement.
 Satisfactory completion is defined as completing all rotations with greater than or equal to 3.0 ratings on a 4.0 scale.
 A detailed description of minimum acceptable performance as an intern can be found in the Policy and Procedures Manual once accepted into the program.